alxfu/requests-vid_stream/README.md

 the script will split the URL at ".ts", substract 5 characters from the first part

 - run script
-- [x]it will abort ("break") loop when HTTP GET 200 changes to e.g. HTTP GET 404
+-    it will abort ("break") loop when HTTP GET 200 changes to e.g. HTTP GET 404
-- [ ]it will try to make one video file out of all the *.ts files
+-    it will try to make one video file out of all the *.ts files

 ### optional
 - set counter digits (default is 5)
 - set counter range (default is 3000)
+- enable/edit/disable file shenanigans